 Which Backpacking Knife or Tool is Best For You?

 In order to choose the ideal tool for you, you’ll need to take account of your unique uses.
 Fishermen will have different needs to horse riders and if you also want to use a tool as EDC you’ll need to factor in your everyday lifestyle.
 If you travel by 4×4 or ATV you can probably carry more weight and even consider taking more than one tool.
+In fact, you’ll probably want an axe and saw.
 But for backpackers, low weight and versatility will top the priority list.

 Durability may not be a major concern if you are an occasional camper, but for the serious outdoors enthusiast it is advisable to spend a bit more and buy a tool you can rely on.